NREL/OpenOA/readme.md

 **To cite analysis methods or individual features:** Please cite the original authors of these methods, as noted in the [documentation](#included-analysis-methods) and inline comments.

-**To cite the open-source software framework as a whole, or the OpenOA open source development effort more broadly,** please use the following citation:
+**To cite the open-source software framework as a whole, or the OpenOA open source development effort more broadly,** please use the following citation [^14]:

 ```bibtex
    @article{Perr-Sauer2021,